-Each time it inserts the number of records specified in the NOTIFY load option, Sybase IQ sends a message like this:
+Each time Sybase IQ inserts the number of records specified in the NOTIFY load option, the server sends a message like:

-2009-05-27 13:03:49 000000002 [20897]: 100000 Records, 2 Seconds
+2010-05-27 13:03:49 0000000002 [20897]: 100000 Records, 2 Seconds

 The first line shows how many rows Sybase IQ has read so far and the number of seconds taken since the last notification message to read these additional rows.
-Even if Sybase IQ reads the same number of messages each time, the amount of time varies depending on the data read (for example, how many data conversions are required).
+Even if Sybase IQ reads the same number of rows each time, the amount of time varies depending on the data read (for example, how many data conversions are required).
 Reported time intervals smaller than 1 second are usually reported as "0 Secs".